Mrityunjaykumar98/ai-engineering-roadmap/README.md

 # 🧠 AI Engineering Roadmap — Zero to Hero

 > A **16-week self-study roadmap** covering the complete AI Engineering stack — from neural network fundamentals to production-grade LLM applications.
-Inspired by the [AI Engineering Cohort by Gaurav Sen](https://aiengg.dev/).

 ## 🎯 Who This Is For